Whimsy Stick

 Structured vs. Unstructured Play

 Not all play produces equal bonding.
 The structure of the session determines whether you’re building relationship or just providing entertainment.
+Understanding this distinction is central to how to bond with your dog efficiently — unstructured play creates fun, but structured handler-directed play creates trust.

 Unstructured play